 An in-house coordinator is always a valuable member of a team.
-If you work for a brokerage such as Compass or Redfin, you will already have access to an in-house coordinator who can help you on your transactions.
+If you work for a brokerage such as Compass or Redfin, you will already have access to an in-house coordinator or similar real estate professionals who can help you on your transactions.
 Let’s examine how to find them and their pros & cons.

 How to find an in-house transaction coordinator

 If you are an agent, your brokerage or team already has an in-house TC or it doesn’t.